Input

 Yes.
 Each feature page maps back to a shipped surface in the current Clash Coach Ai app or clearly labels the feature as coming soon when it is still rolling out.

-No. The current live product is centered on battle analysis, player stats, and deck tools.
-Video analysis is a separate coming-soon surface.
+No. The current live product is centered on opponent-card counters, player-profile context, and deck tools.
+Recent battles help you open the right counter; video analysis is a separate rollout surface.

-No. Battle-log sync is the core live input today.
+No. Battle-log sync is the core live input today because it turns recent opponent cards into counters.
 Video analysis is a separate rollout feature and is not the default workflow yet.

 Read more